-The National Waste & Recycling Association is the trade association representing private-sector U.S. waste and recycling companies, as well as the manufacturers and service providers that do business with those companies.
+The National Waste & Recycling Association is the trade association representing privatesector U.S. waste and recycling companies, as well as the manufacturers and service providers that do business with those companies.
 The National Waste and Recycling Association Driver of the Year Award is a means to achieve public recognition within the industry for safe driving.
-All divisions at Republic Services participate in this program.
+All divisions at Republic participate in this program.
 The safest driver is awarded a new truck with their name and a driver of the year sticker on the door.
-Additionally, winners receive a cash prize and all-expense paid trip to Waste Expo with his/her spouse.
-Since 2009, Republic has had 15 Driver of the Year Winners in the Large Category of Waste Haulers.
-Since the industry only recognizes three Large Industry drivers each year, Republic has won 23 of the past 33 Driver of the Year awards!
+Additionally, winners receive a cash prize and all-expense paid trip to Waste Expo with a guest.
+Since 2009, Republic has won 70% of the Driver of the Year Winners in the large truck category.
 In 2019, we also received our first Operator of the Year award.
 Our most recent winners are as follows.